Finance & Tax Consultants

 What Borrowers Should Consider

-As the February 1, 2026, date approaches, borrowers, particularly investors and first-time buyers, should consider the following:
+With the cap now in force, borrowers, particularly investors and first-time buyers, should consider the following:

-• Adjust financial strategies: Investors may want to explore alternative financing avenues or lower DTI ratios to enhance their home buying chances.
+• Adjust financial strategies: Investors may want to explore alternative financing avenues, lower DTI ratios, or broader tax planning strategies for property investors to enhance their home buying chances.

 • Stay informed: Keeping abreast of changes in lending regulations can position borrowers favorably in an evolving market.